 5. Everybody sheds between 40-150 strands of hair per day.

-6. Crash dieting can cause temporary hair loss.
+6. Crash dieting can cause a temporary loss of hair.

-7. Hair is made up of mostly keratin, which our outer layer of skin and fingernails are made out of.
+7. Hair is mostly made of keratin, which our outer layer of skin and fingernails are also made of.

 8. In animals, horns, hooves, claws, feathers, beaks, quills (porcupines), and baleen (whales) are all also made of keratin.

 9. On an average adult scalp, 25 meters of hair fiber is produced every day.

 10. At any random time, 90% of the hair on a head is growing, while the other 10% is in a resting phase.